StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 Now imagine that every time you searched on Google it took 15 seconds to get a result – you’d no longer be able to instantly get an answer to your question.
 Even if the interface stayed the same, your experience with Google would be dramatically different.

 ## What is User Experience?

 Source: <https://academic.oup.com/iwc/article/23/5/473/660020>

-The term User Expereince was created by Don Norman in the early 1990s.
+The term __User Experience__ was created by Don Norman in the early 1990s.

 > "The first requirement for an exemplary user experience is to meet the exact needs of the customer, without fuss or bother.
 Next comes simplicity and elegance that produce products that are a joy to own, a joy to use.
 >